-Queensland Treasury Debt Ratio Description Formula Target Range 2018/ 2019 2019/ 2020 Within Range Explanation Queensland Treasury Corporation is the State Government owned lending agency from which most local governments and state agencies within Queensland borrow to finance infrastructure projects.
-At the end of the financial year, Council owed Queensland Treasury Corporation a total of \$104,748.
-This financial year Council did not undertake any new borrowings.
-Council manages its debt in accordance with its Debt Policy.
-The policy states: No use of long term debt to finance operating activities or recurrent expenditure; Priority will be given in any borrowing program to income producing assets; The ratio of interest and redemption to grant income should remain less than ten (10) percent.
-Principal and interest repayments are made on these borrowings on a quarterly and monthly basis respectively, in accordance with the terms and conditions set by Queensland Treasury Corporation.
-Financial Sustainability Ratios Responsible financial management is crucial for Council to ensure it is financially sustainable for the short, medium and long term.
-Operating Surplus Ratio This is an indicator of the extent to which revenues raised cover operational expenses only or are available for capital funding purposes.
-Net result (Excluding capital items) ÷ Total operating revenue (Excluding capital items) Between 0% and 10% -55% -86% 2019/20 Towards the end of the financial year Council has seen a decrease in sales for both the number of contracts and total recoverable works due to the impact of COVID-19.
-In addition, Council incurred increased expenditure relating to the pandemic (that is, increased cleaning costs/ hotel quarantining of residents/ community engagement etc).
+Ratio Description Formula Target Range 2018/ 2019 2019/ 2020 Within Range 2019/20 Explanation Operating Surplus Ratio This is an indicator of the extent to which revenues raised cover operational expenses only or are available for capital funding purposes Net result (Excluding capital items) Total operating revenue (Excluding capital items) Between 0% and 10% -55% -86% X Towards the end of the financial year Council has seen a decrease in sales for both the number of contracts and total recoverable works due to the impact of COVID-19.
+In addition, Council incurred increased expenditure relating to the pandemic (that is, increased cleaning costs/hotel quarantining of residents/community engagement etc).
 Depreciation is a non-cash allocation of asset consumption of \$48M.
-The Community Financial Report contains three measures of financial sustainability used to demonstrate that Council is operating in a prudent financial manner whilst maintaining its financial management objectives in accordance with Section 178 of the Local Government Regulation 2012.
-The target range for the financial ratios is set in accordance with the then Department of Infrastructure, Local Government and Planning's Financial Management (Sustainability) Guideline 2013.
-There are circumstances specific to Council where actual results may vary from the target range.
-See the table below for explanations.
-The following table shows actual historical ratio values for the last two financial years.
-Forecast ratios for the next nine years are included in the Long Term Financial Sustainability Statement contained within the Financial Statements.
 Asset Sustainability Ratio This is an approximation of the extent to which infrastructure assets managed by Council are being replaced as they reach the end of their useful lives.
 Capital expenditure on the replacement of assets (renewals) Greater than 90% 30% 27% X Council is dependant on State and Federal funding for renewal of infrastructure assets.
-The timing of renewal programs does not coincide with the annual allocation of depreciation expense.
-Net Financial Liabilities Ratio This is an indicator of the extent to which the net financial liabilities of Council can be serviced by its operating revenues.
-Total liabilities less current assets ÷ Total operating revenue (excluding capital items) Not greater than 60% -69% -50% Council has minimal liabilities as a percentage of total operating revenue.
+The timing of renewal programs do not coincide with the annual allocation of depreciation expense.
+Net Financial Ratio Liabilities Ratio This is an approximation of the extent to which infrastructure assets managed by Council are being replaced as they reach the end of their useful lives.
+Total liabilities less current assets : Total opreating revenue (excluding capital items) Not greater than 60% -69% -50% • Council has minimal liabilities as a percentage of total operating revenue.